flow-project/flow/.github/ISSUE_TEMPLATE/bug.md

 <!--
 Thank you for contributing to Flow and reporting a bug!
 Here are a few guidelines that you should follow so that your bug report gets reviewed more efficiently:
-1) Make sure your pull request has a short and relevant title
+1) Make sure your bug report has a short and relevant title
 2) Fill the following template as accurately as possible -->